Loping151/PyTools151/README.md

 <details>
 <summary>timer</summary>

 Include a `Timer` class that simulates a stopwatch to measure the runtime of your code.
-It supports `lap` and `reset` operations.
+It supports `lap` and `refresh` operations.
 You can log the time each time you lap or sum up the time spent in a certain interval inside a loop.
 See examples in the code.

 </details>